Carlos1916/Globant_challenge/magneton/README.md

 Wait until the server responds with a 200 OK status code.

+## Analytics
+The analytics module is used to fetch analytical data from the database.
+To use it you need to send a GET request to the following URL: [http://localhost:8000/analytics](http://localhost:8000/analytics).
 ## To Do
 - Finish Frontend [Porygon]
 - Add endpoints to fetch analytical data: